-WHEN TO GOThe 2013 Detroit Auto Show is open to the public Saturday, January 19th through Sunday, January 27th, with a special charity preview on Friday evening, January 18th.
+WHEN TO GOThe 2014 Detroit Auto Show is open to the public Saturday, January 18th through Sunday, January 26th, with a special black-tie charity preview on Friday evening, January 17th.

 Note: Early access for handicapped individuals opens at 8:00 am at the Oakland entrance.

 Group tickets: $9 each for groups of 30 or more

 Children 6 and under: Free with a parent or guardian

 Purchase tickets online

 Note: If you purchase tickets at the door, you must use the automated ticket kiosks for credit card purchases.
 Staffed ticked booths only accept cash.